Human CO2 has little effect on atmospheric CO2

-Equation (A.4) shows how inflow sets the balance level.
-Substitute Eq.
-(A.4) for Inflow into Eq.
-(A.3) to get,
+Equation (A.4) shows how Inflow sets the balance level.
+Substitute Equation (A.4) for Inflow into Equation (A.3) to get,

 dL/dt = – (L – Lb) / Te (A.5)

-When Lb and Te are constant, there is an analytic solution to Eq.
-(A.5).
-Rearrange Eq.
-(A.5) to get
+In the special case when Lb and Te are constant, there is an analytic solution to Equation (A.5).
+Rearrange Equation (A.5) to get

 dL / (L – Lb) = – dt / Te (A.6)

 Then integrate Eq.
-(A.6) from Lo to L on the left side, and from 0 to t on the right side, to get,
+(A.6) from Lo to L on the left side, and from 0 to t on the right side, to get (Dwight, 1955),

 Ln [(L – Lb) / (Lo – Lb)] = – t / Te (A.7)